The Cons of Not Following Sales Process Steps

 There are plenty of ways to generate leads without cold calling.You have to start with who you want to talk to.
 Who you would love to see become customers.
 Click To Tweet

 Inbound usually attracts via resources, blogs, etc. Then, reps look at personas to make sure they are a good fit.
 Outbound starts with the ideal buyer in mind before your leads even know you’re coming.

 Targeting the leads you’d like to become clients can dramatically hone your marketing resources while simultaneously reducing the sales process steps needed.

 We’ve written a post about this here, but here are the quick tips for picking your favorite leads:

 - Look at your (current) clients: Before you send your first-ever cold email, you’ll need an idea of who you’re going after.
 The best way to find them is by looking at your current client roster.
 Who’s your favorite type of account?
 Why?
 What do they all have in common (e.g. revenue, number of employees, industry)?
 Use that to develop a target lead.

-- Develop Your Pitch: You can’t just ask them if they wanna buy your stuff.
+- Develop your pitch: You can’t just ask them if they wanna buy your stuff.
 It’s more of a matter of selling what they want to achieve and then establishing yourself as the service or agency that can bring in those results.
-That’s going to take a little content marketing (e.g. white paper, webinar, other resource).
+That’s going to take a little content marketing (e.g. white paper, webinar, other resources).
 Send them something that’s valuable and they’ll be more likely to reciprocate.